Pujols, Cabrera added to MLB All-Star rosters by Manfred

 Cabrera has a .310 career average with 505 homers and 1,835 RBIs.
 He is hitting .308 with three homers and 31 RBIs in 2022, the ninth season of a $292 million, 10-year contract.

-New York Yankees outfielder Aaron Judge and Atlanta outfielder Ronald Acuña Jr. were elected to start in the July 19 game at Dodger Stadium in Los Angeles, and remaining starters among position players were to be announced later Friday.
+New York Yankees outfielder Aaron Judge and Atlanta outfielder Ronald Acuna Jr. were elected to start in the July 19 game at Dodger Stadium in Los Angeles, and remaining starters among position players were announced later Friday.

 Pitchers and reserves will be announced Sunday.